WebDev-Guild/webdev-guild.github.io/apprentice/javascript/data-types.md

 console.log(myArray[1]) // 2
 ```

+Arrays have a property called `.length` which tells you the number of items the array has.

-Arrays have methods which allow you to manipulate the data inside of them:
+Arrays have methods which allow you to read and manipulate the data inside of them:

 * `.push(value)` puts a value on the end of an array: